 Clean your countertops after meal preparations.
 Clean up any spilled food or juices in your dining.
-Flies like different types of food and any leftovers or spills is the right place for them.
+Flies like different types of food and any leftovers or spills are the right place for them.

 Cover all food in the kitchen once you are done with cooking.

-Keep sinks, bathtubs washbasins and any other areas with drains clean to avoid creating breeding points for flies.
+Keep sinks, bathtubs washbasin, and any other areas with drains clean to avoid creating breeding points for flies.

 If you use mops to clean your bathroom, keep them dry every time you are done.
 Wet mops attract flies which in turn creates a breeding ground.

 Repair or clean any cracks in your kitchen tiles or any other place in the house.
 Cracks accumulate dirt which turns into bacteria with time only to end up as a breeding ground for flies and other insects like cockroaches.

 Clean the condensate trays, and any other sticking food remains to avoid flies buzzing around.
 Also, clean any other freezing machines that you have since they can turn into fly breeding grounds.

 Have a mesh on your all windows if you are experiencing a fly infestation.
 Minimizing fly entry points reduces the accumulation of flies, bugs, or any other flying insects in the house

 Check out for dead rodents or any big insects, especially if you were trying to trap them and clear them up.
 Use strong cleaning soap to eliminate any smell that might attract flies

 Before calling in professionals, there are several fly hacks you can try at home to keep flies away or trap and kill them.